Menu Audio Description Project

 Please support the cost of this website by initiating any Amazon purchases via our link to the right, or just remember to type this address: adp.acb.org/amazon.
 As an Amazon Associate, the ACB receives a small commission from each referred sale.

 The ACB/ADP Amazon.com Associate Link You can support the ADP website by initiating any purchases you choose to make from Amazon by clicking the link to the right.
-The ACB is an Amazon Associate, and we would make a small commission from your purchase.
+As an Amazon Associate, we earn from qualifying purchases, which help support the cost of bringing you this website..

 The Audio Description Project's website collects and provides information on audio description in all its forms: live theatre, television, movies, DVDs, streaming services, and more.
 Started in 2002 by AD International, funding and direction for this website has come from the American Council of the Blind's Audio Description Project since 2009.
 Read more about this site...